Before Your Expedition Cruise

 Please review your flight information carefully prior to embarking on your trip.
 Please reconfirm your airline reservations and flight departure time 24 hours prior to leaving home.
 If you find that your flight will be delayed beyond your ship's departure time, please contact Silversea immediately at 800-722-9955, 954-522-2299 or +44(0) 844 770 9030.
 If the office is closed, please contact the ship directly.
 You may dial the ship directly by using a credit card and calling US 800-775-8884 or Outside the US 954-759-5188.

-To dial the ship directly without using a credit card, you will need to first dial the International Dialling code (i.e. 011 or 99) plus the appropriate ocean region code: (871) for Atlantic Ocean East, (872) for Pacific Ocean, (873) for the Indian Ocean, or (874) for Atlantic Ocean West, and then the telephone or fax number shown below:
+To dial or to fax the ship directly without using a credit card, you will need to first dial the International Dialing code (i.e. 011 or 99) plus the telephone or fax number shown below:

 You may bring aboard the ship a reasonable amount of clothing and personal effects without charge.
 Luggage for Silversea guests, or guests on land programmes, must be handled in accordance with regulations and tariffs of airlines and/or ground operators.
 For more information on luggage, see Terms and Conditions.